2018ik/2018ik.github.io/_wiki/spirit.markdown

 ## Background

-The **Spirit** of God or Holy Spirit, is part of the Divine Trinity, along with the Father and Son.
+The **Spirit** of God or Holy Spirit, is part of the Divine Trinity, along with the Father and Son (Matt.
+28:19).
 The Spirit is God Himself, as well as the essence and substance of God (John 4:24).
 Believers receive the Spirit when they are saved (Gal.
 3:2) and every aspect of the  Spirit is for man to enjoy Christ.
 In fact, the Spirit of God dwells in man (Rom.
 8:9), gives life to man (Rom.
 8:11; 1 Cor.
 15:45) and speaks to man (Heb.
 3:7).
-The part of man in which the Spirit dwells is the human spirit (Rom.
+The part of man in which the Spirit of God dwells is the human spirit (Rom.
 8:16).

 The revelation of the Spirit in the Bible is progressive.
-It begins with the Spirit of God in Genesis which only had the divinity of God, and ends with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.
+The Old Testament opens with the Spirit of God in God's creation of the universe (Gen. 1:2), and the New Testament ends with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.
+Five critical points concerning the Spirit of God that are not sufficiently understood in today's theology are:

+1. The Spirit that gives life that was "not yet" (John 7:39)
+2. The last Adam became a life-giving Spirit (1 Cor.
+15:45)
+3. The compound Spirit typified by the holy anointing oil in Exodus 30
+4. The Spirit of life in Romans 8
+5. The seven Spirits in Revelation

 ## Etymology